ahalp90/COSC110-assignment-2-programming-GUI-voter/README.md

         widget with the chosen file's path.
     Only the basename--filename and filetype stripped of directory--is displayed.
 This is for brevity and user-friendliness.
-    Clears the output text area on a new file selection attempt.

 ### handle_load_file_click()
     Handles the 'Load file' button click event.